Chart Color Schemes

 Educational outcomes in Newtown fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 18.3%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 12.4%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.4%).
-Vocational credentials are prevalent, with 36.8% of residents aged 15+ holding them, including advanced diplomas (9.0%) and certificates (27.8%).
+Bachelor degrees are the most common at 12.4%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.4%).
+Trade and technical skills are prevalent, with 36.8% of residents aged 15+ holding vocational credentials - advanced diplomas (9.0%) and certificates (27.8%).

-Educational participation is high at 30.1%, with 9.2% in primary education, 9.2% in secondary education, and 4.3% pursuing tertiary education.
+Educational participation is high, with 30.1% of residents currently enrolled in formal education.
+This includes 9.2% in primary education, 9.2% in secondary education, and 4.3% pursuing tertiary education.

 Frequently Asked Questions - Education